Palm Harbor church nearly ready to reopen after devastating 2014 fire

 After nearly six years, the church is almost ready to officially reopen its doors.

-“The final touches of the church are happening…the floors are in.
-We are walking on the same marble the Parthenon was made on.
+“The final touches of the church are happening.
 Everywhere you look, everywhere your eye can focus, it has a special meaning,” said Constantine.

 “You need craftsman with 20 to 40 years of expertise.
-Otherwise you will not be able to do it.
-We brought around 40 people to this country and their visas for three years to be able to do this structure,” said George Panayopopulos.
+Otherwise, you will not be able to do it.
+We brought around 40 people to this country and their visaed for three years to be able to do this structure,” said George Panayopopulos.

 Anna Constantine tells 8 On Your Side more funds are still needed before they can welcome believers back inside.